Bracy Hall of Science: Science Facilities and Equipment

 Bracy Hall of Science (2003)

-This four-story natural sciences facility houses the departments of Biology, Chemistry, Geology, Physics and Astronomy, and Physician Assistant Studies.
+This four-story natural sciences facility houses the departments of Biology, Chemistry, Earth and Environmental Sciences, Physics and Astronomy, and Physician Assistant Studies.
 Made possible through a lead gift from Jim and Vanita (Bauknight '63) Oelschlager, the facility is named for Dr. Carl C. Bracy, sixth president of Mount Union.
 The 87,000-square-foot structure includes 22 laboratories of various types and sizes, three lecture halls, two classrooms, and 21 faculty offices